HOME > Group Companies > UNIQLO Business > UNIQLO Business Model

 Inventory Control

 • The inventory control team works to improve management efficiency by supplying inventory that reflects the sales capabilities and product sales of each individual store.
-The team monitors weekly sales and stock at each store and dispatches inventory to fulfill orders and maintain appropriate inventory levels.
-At the end of each season, merchandisers and the marketing department coordinate sales promotions and help reduce residual inventory.
+The team monitors sales and stock daily at each store and dispatches inventory to fulfill orders and maintain appropriate inventory levels.
+At the end of each season, merchandisers and the marketing department identify popular items and other products for continued sale, and determine the right timing for any change in prices.

 Top of page